 Sharing streusel this good and easy only occurs when you really love someone.

-My original coffee cake in a mug is one of the most viewed recipes on HLF.
-For the pumpkin version all you’ll do is swap the applesauce for some pumpkin puree, throw in a pinch of ground cloves, and voila!
-You’ve got yourself a warm, autumn-spiced coffee cake for one that is ready to eat in just a few minutes.
+My original coffee cake in a cup is one of the most viewed recipes on HLF.
+For this pumpkin version of a coffee mug cake, all you’ll do is swap the applesauce for some pumpkin puree, throw in a pinch of ground cloves, and voila!
+You’ve got yourself a warm, autumn-spiced coffee cake in a cup for one that is ready to eat in just a few minutes.
+If you’re more in the mood for something chocolately, check out this hot fudge cake in a cup recipe.

 - 1 Tbsp butter